denizyuret/Knet.jl/docs/cnn.rst

 The first D dimensions :math:`X_1\ldots X_D` determine the spatial extent of the image.
-The last dimension :math:`C` is the number of channels.
+The last dimension :math:`C` is the number of channels (aka slices, frames, maps, filters).
 The definition and number of channels is application dependent.
 We use C=3 for RGB images representing the intensity in three colors: red, green, and blue.
 For grayscale images we have a single channel, C=1.
 If you were developing a model for chess, we could have C=12, each channel representing the locations of a different piece type.

 In an actual CNN we do not typically hand-code the filters.
 Instead we tell the network: "here are 1000 randomly initialized filters, you